Shareese Woods: Biography

-An Army brat born in Fort Bragg, North Carolina, she attended both Lee County Senior High School in Sanford, North Carolina and Prince George County High School, in Prince George, Virginia.
+An Army brat born in Fort Bragg, North Carolina, she attended both Lee County High School in Sanford, North Carolina and Prince George County High School, in Prince George, Virginia.
 During that time, she was a three-time regional champion, and two-time state champion in the 400m dash in a time of 55.00 seconds.

 She went on to attend UNC Charlotte; receiving a B.A. in Mass Media Communications.
 She became the most decorated athlete in UNC Charlotte school history, owning four indoor records, five outdoor records, three indoor conference records, four outdoor conference records, and four NCAA Division I All-American awards.
 Notably, she also was recognized in Sports Illustrated "Faces in the Crowd".

 Post-collegiately, Woods went on to run professionally, sponsored by Adidas.
 Her most notable accomplishments are 2008 USA Indoor 400m national champion, and two-time World Indoor 400m bronze medalist with a time of 51.41.